Graduate Education

 UConn English is a vibrant, supportive, and diverse intellectual community where graduate students develop as writers, thinkers, scholars, and teachers.

-Our department offers MA and PhD programs in English.
-Students in these programs engage with traditional and cutting-edge fields to study the full range of English literature written across the globe.
-Click on the buttons below to learn more.
+Our department offers MA and Ph.D. programs in English.
+Students in these programs engage with traditional and cutting-edge fields in the discipline of English, including literature, composition, and creative writing.

 View Graduate Programs